New Jersey Drowsy Driving Accident Lawyers

 Educating law enforcement as to the signs and dangers of drowsy driving is part of training in many states throughout the country.
 Some police crash reports have been revised to include a new code for falling asleep.
 Research studies and surveys have included factors related to driving while fatigued, sleep related issues for long distance truckers, and studies of truck drivers’ use of public rest areas.

-Cherry Hill Car Accident Lawyers at DiTomaso Law Represent Victims Injured in Philadelphia and South Jersey Car Accidents Caused by Drowsy Drivers
+New Jersey Drowsy Driving Accident Lawyers at DiTomaso Law Represent Victims Injured in Philadelphia and South Jersey Car Accidents Caused by Drowsy Drivers